 Flyers are a funny thing.

-However, every B2B brand has probably done a flyer campaign at least once and more than likely got complete crappy results, yet it doesn’t stop them or others from trying it again.
+They work for consumer brands because the target audience is a mass of recipients who’re more likely to make a personal purchase, but as if you’re a B2B service provider you’ve probably done a flyer campaign at least once and more than likely got complete crappy results, yet it won’t stop you or others from trying it again.

 The phenomenally poor results lead to questions such as: